snisarg/snisarg.github.io/_posts/2019-11-16-questions-i-ask-myself.markdown

    1. Prioritize tasks

 ## Every year
-1. Top achievements that I'm proud of?
+1. Top achievements that I'm proud of.
-1. Top mistakes I made?
+1. Top mistakes I made.
 1. What did I learn?
 1. What am I grateful for?
 1. What are the top focus areas for next year?